 Large, white, pointed petals with a lovely, frilly cup.
 The cup is peach pink, with an apricot centre.
 Daffodil ‘Precocious’ is a very special bloom that opens mid to late season.

-One of our top 7 daffodils of 2020.
-From literal fields of strong contenders, we have carefully selected our top daffodil varieties.
+From literal fields of strong contenders, we carefully selected our top Ten Daffodil varieties.
 They are chosen above others based on their garden staying power, longevity of bloom, beauty and substance.
 They are certainly garden worthy.

 30 - 60cm